-RISKS ASSOCIATED WITH THE PURCHASE OF PREFERRED UNITS.
+RISKS ASSOCIATED WITH PURCHASE OF THE PREFERRED UNITS.
 The Preferred Units call for distributions to be paid in kind.
 Holders of Preferred Units will not receive any payment from the Partnership in respect thereof unless such securities are redeemed for cash in accordance with the terms thereof and will have no voting rights or be entitled to participate in any decisions regarding the management of the Partnership except in certain limited circumstances.
-The Preferred Units have no preemptive rights or anti-dilution protection and they may be redeemed at the option of the Partnership on any Payment Date commencing with the Payment Date on , 2000 for a price payable either in cash or Depositary Units.
-There is no existing market for the Preferred Units, and there can be no assurance that a market for the Preferred Units will develop.
+The Preferred Units have no preemptive rights or anti-dilution protection and they may be redeemed at the option of the Partnership on any Payment Date commencing with the Payment Date on March 31, 2000 for a price payable either in cash or Depositary Units.
+While no prediction can be made as to the effect, if any, that market sales of Depositary Units issued in redemption of Preferred Units, or the availability of such Depositary Units for sale, will have on the market price of the Depositary Units, sales of substantial amounts of the Depositary Units received upon redemption of the Preferred Units in the public market could adversely affect prevailing market prices.